kismetwireless/kismet-docs/devel/rest/035-devices.md

    | fields  | Optional, [field simplification](/docs/devel/webui_rest/commands/#field-specifications) |

 * Results \\
-Array of all devices matching any of the supplied MAC addresses.
+Array of all devices matching any of the supplied device keys.

 ## Devices by capture source